WallStreetMojo

 Role

-Cheque Truncation System provides for the fast collection process of cheques by using the cheque’s electronic image to be cleared along with key data.
+The cheque Truncation System provides for the fast collection process of cheques by using the cheque's electronic image to be cleared along with key data.
 It eliminates the need for physical movement of the cheques across the banks except in extraordinary circumstances.
-CTS’s role is to enable electronic processing of the cheques by using cheque images and relevant data, which is captured by the presenting bank and forwarded to the paying bank for its processing.
+CTS’s role is to enable electronic processing of the cheques by using cheque images and relevant data, which is captured by the presenting bank and forwarded to the paying bank for processing.

 History